-In terms of Career Services the position of Coordinator, Workforce Development is designed to assist both student employees and their on campus student employee supervisors navigate the recruitment, hiring, and onboarding of these unique positions across all departments in the district.
+In terms of Career Services the position of Coordinator, Workforce Development (WFD) is designed to assist both student employees and their on campus student employee supervisors navigate the recruitment, hiring, and onboarding of these unique positions across all departments in the district.
 This is done through a system of tailored workshops, helpful guides and videos, and an understanding that the process can seem daunting in the beginning; but with help, is manageable.
 The coordinator encourages looking through the website before beginning the process and always welcomes emails and digital appointments when a question needs further clarification.
+The position has worked to change old systems that created barriers for students who were not as connected on campus and continues to create ways for all students to know about positions on campus, ways to explore workforce opportunities both on and off campus, and strives to build relationships with departments to better understand their needs.